-- Original buildings from the 1950s are an inherent part of the charm of the campus, but consistency of building age means that many buildings are due for renewal. - The beauty of the Carolina piedmont is an essential part of what makes Wake Forest a special place; Conserving this asset is vital to the University for aesthetic and ecological reasons and is rooted in the College's very origins-in a forest. - The campus has a rich and beautiful network of pedestrian paths, which make it a joy to walk on campus.
+- Original buildings from the 1950s are an inherent part of the charm of the campus, but consistency of building age means . that many buildings are due for renewal. - The beauty of the Carolina piedmont is an essential part of what makes Wake Forest a special place; Conserving this asset is vital to the University for aesthetic and ecological reasons and is rooted in the College's very origins-in a forest. - The campus has a rich and beautiful network of pedestrian paths, which make it a joy to walk on campus.
 The quality of campus can be further enhanced by structuring future development to expand this asset, guiding vehicular traffic to the perimeter.

 The Concept Plan evolved from the planning principles articulated early in the process and significant input from the committees and campus community.
-It is intentionally broad-brush in its approach.
+These principles reflect those used in 2009 and were vetted and affirmed with help from the Board of Trustees.
+The concept plan is intentionally broad-brush in its approach.
 It seeks to both convey ideas emerging from initial input conversations and to tie those concepts to the historical development of the campus.